Limitecia/semeval24-task3/README.md

 # LyS at SemEval 2024: Multimodal Cause Emotion Extraction in Multi-Party Conversations 💁🏻‍♂️💭🙋🏻‍♀️

-Hi!👋 This repository contains the code developed for our proposal *"[An Early Prototype for End-to-End Emotion Linking as Graph-Based Parsing](https://arxiv.org/abs/2405.06483)"* for the [SemEval 2024 (Task 3)](https://nustm.github.io/SemEval-2024_ECAC/).
+Hi!👋 This repository contains the code developed for our proposal *[An Early Prototype for End-to-End Emotion Linking as Graph-Based Parsing](https://arxiv.org/abs/2405.06483)* at the [SemEval 2024 (Task 3)](https://nustm.github.io/SemEval-2024_ECAC/).

 ## Requirements ⚙️